 Card or Backboard

 Given that most blister packs are designed to hang on a merchandising wall, most are designed with some type of hanging feature.
 Given that paperbaord can rip more easily than plastic, many blister packaging designs feature hang holes that are integrated into the plastic blister.
+Multiple hanging holes styles are available.

 Common Types of Retail Packaging Blisters